RedHatProductSecurity/osidb/krb5_auth/README.md

 # Kerberos authentication

-In order for kerberos authentication to work properly, you may need to install our custom krb5.conf settings.

-You can find the relevant file [here](../../etc/krb/osidb), download it and install it in your `/etc/krb5.conf.d/` directory, the file only sets the `dns_canonicalize_hostname` setting to `fallback` which is a mostly harmless change since it behaves as both `true` and `false`, so it shouldn't impact any other kerberos-enabled services.
-The file also adds entries for all of OSIDB hostnames to map to the correct kerberos realm.
+In order for kerberos authentication to work properly, you may need to change your existing `krb5.conf` so that the `dns_canonicalize_hostname` setting is set to `fallback` which is a mostly harmless change since it behaves as both `true` and `false`, so it shouldn't impact any other kerberos-enabled services.
+If your kerberos distribution and/or version does not support the `fallback` value then you may set this to `false` instead, however this could affect the behavior of other kerberos-enabled services.

 ## But, why?